 GP: Right.
 For me, I feel all of the records differently.
 I don’t spend a lot of time listening to them.
 But I definitely think from Red Medicine on, we took a turn because we felt a lot more confident about producing the records ourselves.
 That for us was a big shift, because before that I think we felt intimidated in the studio because it was one of the few things where we weren’t in control of how everything worked.
 Because we didn’t know.
 And I think that the process of building up the knowledge, from Red Medicine on, we felt that we could produce the records ourselves.
 We know how the machines work and we’re able to take control.
 I think that’s been the shift, for sure.

 ST: Now that Napster’s dead, I think that the RIAA is going after a bunch of other peer-to-peer sharing networks.
 What are your thoughts on file sharing and piracy?

-GP: We have completely no problem with file sharing.
+GP: We have completely no problem with file sharing, we’ve even been considering setting up file sharing previews for the web site.
 We just consider it the exchanging of tapes.
 And we’ve always had a really open policy about our stuff — when people come to our shows, we tell them to bring cameras, bring tape recorders, bring video recorders, we don’t care.
 People can come in and tape our gigs and they can trade them.
 We’re not into when people sell our shit as bootlegs and try to make a profit off of it.
 We think that’s a different line that’s being crossed.

 But when it’s just the music being shared, that’s what it’s about to us.
 It’s not like we get a lot of radio airplay.
 File sharing is our radio; that’s the way people hear our stuff.
 I think people underestimate the enthusiasm of people who dig music — they dig it because they want to hear it, not because they want to steal it.
 It’s not like there’s this vicarious thieving thrill; they’re into the music; it’s an enthusiasm for the sound.